Melanie Onn

-Melanie Onn (born 19 June 1979) is a British former politician who served as Member of Parliament (MP) for Great Grimsby from 2015 to 2019.
-A member of the Labour Party, she previously served as Shadow Deputy Leader of the House of Commons from September 2015 to June 2016 and Shadow Minister for Housing from July 2017 to March 2019.
-At the 2019 general election, she lost the seat to the Conservative candidate Lia Nici-Townend.
+Melanie Onn (born 19 June 1979) is a British politician who has been Member of Parliament (MP) for Great Grimsby and Cleethorpes since 2024.
+A member of the Labour Party, she previously served as MP for Great Grimsby from 2015 to 2019.

-After leaving Parliament, she became the Deputy Chief Executive of RenewableUK.
+Onn was Shadow Deputy Leader of the House of Commons from 2015 to 2016, and a Shadow Minister for Housing from 2017 to 2019.
+At the 2019 general election, she was defeated by Lia Nici, the Conservative candidate.

+After leaving Parliament, Onn served as Deputy Chief Executive of RenewableUK from 2020 to 2023.
+At the 2024 general election, she was elected as MP for the new constituency of Great Grimsby and Cleethorpes, defeating Nici in a rematch.

 Early life and career

-Melanie Onn was born in Grimsby, North East Lincolnshire, England on 19 June 1979.
+Melanie Onn was born in Grimsby on 19 June 1979.
 She grew up in the town and lived in two housing estates (Nunsthorpe and Grange).
 Onn attended Healing School and Franklin College.
 At the age of 17, after falling out with her aunt, with whom she had been living, Onn sought help from Doorstep, a Grimsby-based charity which provides housing support to young people.
 She graduated from the University of Middlesex with a degree in politics, international studies, and philosophy.

 Onn worked for 10 years at the Labour Party's head office, becoming the head of the party's Compliance Unit.

 In 2009, she stood in the European Parliament elections for the Yorkshire and Humber region, placed fifth on Labour's regional list.
 From 2010, she was a regional organiser for the public sector trade union UNISON.